 GRG provides regional and local support through support groups, Community Outreach and Advocates with specialised knowledge and skills to assist caregivers as well education, training, critical information and support at each step of the caregiver’s journey.

-Our membership is diverse across all socio-economic levels and various ethnic groups including European, Maori, Pasific and Asian communities.
+Our membership is diverse across all socio-economic levels and various ethnic groups including European, Maori, Pasific, Asian, Middle East, Latin American and African communities.
 Our members range in age from early 40s to 90s and include great grandparents raising their great grandchildren.

 For most grandparents, raising grandchildren is a result of an unexpected and traumatic event that requires a significant readjustment to their lives and those of their grandchildren.
 Grandparents Raising Grandchildren Trust NZ is a unique organisation that has a deep understanding of both the benefits of grandchildren being raised by their grandparents and the challenges it can present.